-To support the mental health of South Australians during this time we have established a Virtual Support Network of services based locally in SA.
-This page provides information about the Virtual Support Network services and other resources for mental health support during this challenging time.
+To support the mental health of South Australians during this time we have established a Mental Health Support Network of services based locally in SA.
+This page provides information about the services and other resources for mental health support during this challenging time.

 If you are in self-isolation or quarantine, see the Mental Health information for people in home isolation fact sheet (PDF 325KB) for information and support services.

-Through our Virtual Support Network all South Australians can access the help they need when they need it through our network of specialist services.
+Through our Mental Health Support Network all South Australians can access the help they need when they need it through our network of specialist services.

 Other services include:

-- ASKPEACE for Culturally and Linguistically Diverse (CALD) community
+- ASKPEACE for Culturally and Linguistically Diverse (CALD) communities

-- Thirrili for Aboriginal and Torres Strait Islander community
+- Thirrili for Aboriginal and Torres Strait Islander communities

 - Lived Experience Telephone Support Service (LETSS)